Make Your Own Kefir - With Kefir Grains From Wellness-Drinks

 Kefir grains at a glance:

 The grains of Milk Kefir look like a small cauliflower and process milk into an aromatic-creamy, yoghurt-like Kefir drink containing natural yeasts, lactic acid bacteria and minerals practically overnight (in 24-48 hrs).
-This exotic milk genius presumably comes from the Caucasus or Tibet.
+This exotic milk genius, available in our webshop, presumably comes from the Caucasus or Tibet.
 There, it counts to the most important foods since many centuries by now and is traditionally known as the “drink of the one-hundred-year-olds”.
 Milk Kefir has also a long history in Germany and Eastern Europe where it is valued as an alternative and very wholesome dairy product by many loyal fans.
 After fermentation, the finished Kefir drink is almost completely lactose-free and considered as especially well digestible.
 Furthermore, the lactic acid bacteria in the Kefir are a good source for the important vitamin B12 for vegetarians.
-Our starter kits are made from organic milk and are a perfect match for your very own Kefir production easily at home – guaranteedt!
+Our Kefir starter kits are made from organic milk and are a perfect match for your very own Kefir production easily at home – guaranteed!

-Interesting Facts about Kefir / Milk Kefir (Tibetan Mushroom)
+Interesting Facts about Kefir / Milk Kefir

 "Is that cauliflower in your milk?!"